clemonster/sf-crimes/README.md

 # sf-crimes
-Data descriptions, visualisations and model fitting on San Francisco crime data from 2003 to 2014.
+Data exploration, visualisations and model fitting on San Francisco crime data from 2003 to 2014.

 See the jupyter notebook (ipynb file) for the full report.